HefnaValravn/ubuntu_server/extra_exercises/explanation_https.md

 # VHOST CONFIG

 As a next step, I need to configure the vhosts for my secure and supersecure addresses.
 I make sure to enable automatic redirection to https, and to specify the header configuration on the supersecure vhost.
+I also specify the fullchain and key files that I generated earlier with acme in the .conf file under /etc/apache2/sites-available.
+I reload apache just in case.

-I then enable the pages with `a2enmod` and `a2ensite` before reloading apache.
+I then enable the pages with `a2enmod ssl headers rewrite` and `a2ensite` before reloading apache.